How Retargeting Links Can Expand Your Marketing Reach

 “Ebay, Amazon and other marketplaces offer enormous opportunities to gain exposure and increase your products’ sales.”

-When asked, “How important is it to be able to purchase from a retailer from different channels?”
+When asked, “How important is it to be able to purchase from a retailer on different channels?”
 40% of UK and 39% of US participants responded “very important”.

 Selling on marketplaces gives you an opportunity to reach customers who wouldn’t otherwise have found your site.

-They also give you a chance to take a less recognised brand and put it in front of thousands of potential customers.
+They also give you a chance to take a less recognized brand and put it in front of thousands of potential customers.

-This is especially important if you’re only launching a new brand or products to the market.
+This is especially important if you’re only launching a brand or product to the market.
 The cost of reaching initial customers through marketplaces will be lower than launching a powerful marketing campaign to attract new visitors to your site.

-But the downside to marketplaces is they don’t give you the option to retarget visitors who browsed through your products on 3rd party sites, you have no chance to add a retargeting pixel.
-That’s where retargeting on links come useful.
+But the downside to marketplaces is they don’t give you the option to retarget visitors who browsed through your products on their site.
+However, that’s where retargeting links become useful.
 Any time you drive traffic to your marketplace listing, be it through Adwords ads, Facebook ads or email newsletters, you can include a retargeting link adding people who’ve clicked it to your list.

 #5 You Need to Act Faster than Your IT Department Can

-Technology itself isn’t always the problem preventing you from being able to use retargeting.
+Technology itself isn’t always what prevents you from being able to use retargeting.
 But access to it might be.

 Just imagine that you work for a large hotel chain.
-You’ve just been given a go ahead to launch a last minute campaign targeting visitors looking for accommodation for an upcoming event.
-This is a time sensitive campaign and as part of it you want to use retargeting to increase your chances for getting those bookings.
+You’ve just been given the go-ahead to launch a last-minute campaign targeting visitors who need accommodation for an upcoming event.
+This is a time-sensitive campaign and, as part of it, you want to use retargeting to increase your chances of getting those bookings.

-But the problem is that it would take the IT department a couple of days to install a tracking pixel on the site.
+But the problem is it takes the IT department a couple of days to install a tracking pixel on the site for you.
 And that’s the time you simply don’t have.